fubar2/treeval_gal/gene_alignment/README.md

 This one is complicated and content expertise is needed to describe the logic properly.
 Looks like a few new tools too.
 I am just guessing at the DDL - the flow diagram helps.

+This DDL has function calls explained below.
+Most of the rest of the DDL is not going to be needed other than to figure out exactly how each function gets parameters supplied to the actual command lines.

 ```
     // This subworkflow takes an input fasta sequence and csv style list of organisms to return